Home Products Partners Press Support

 Master Password

+When you start DataVault for the first time, you will be prompted to select a master password.
+The password can contain letters, numbers and punctuation marks.
 You will be required to enter the master password twice to insure that you don't inadvertently save a mistaken master password.
-Tap on the Save button in the Navigation Bar when you are through or the Cancel button to exit without saving.
+Tap on the Done button in the Navigation Bar to save your master password.

 Password Hint